progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 <!-- ### Importing ### -->

-Nauczysz się w jaki sposób zaimportować dane z dwóch największych produkcyjnych systemów SCM - Subversion i Perforce - ponieważ oba tworzą większość użytkowników o których słyszę, że się przenoszą, oraz ze wzgledu na to, że dla nich Git posiada dopracowane narzędzia.
+Nauczysz się w jaki sposób zaimportować dane z dwóch największych produkcyjnych systemów SCM - Subversion i Perforce - ponieważ oba generują większość użytkowników o których słyszę, że się przenoszą, oraz ze wzgledu na to, że dla nich Git posiada dopracowane narzędzia.

 <!-- You’ll learn how to import data from two of the bigger professionally used SCM systems — Subversion and Perforce — both because they make up the majority of users I hear of who are currently switching, and because high-quality tools for both systems are distributed with Git. -->

 ### Subversion ###

-Jeżeli przeczytałeś poprzednią sekcję na temat używania `git svn`, możesz z łatwością użyć tamtych instrukcji aby `git svn clone` repozytorium; następnie, przestań używać serwera Subversion, wypchaj zmiany do serwera Git i zacznij tylko na nim współpracować.
-Jeżeli potzrebujesz historii projektu, możesz to osiągnąć tak szybko, jak tylko możesz ściągnąć dane z serwera Subversion (co może chwilę zająć).
+Jeżeli przeczytałeś poprzednią sekcję na temat używania `git svn`, możesz z łatwością użyć tamtych instrukcji aby sklonować za pomocą `git svn clone` repozytorium; następnie, przestań używać serwera Subversion, wypchaj zmiany do serwera Git i zacznij tylko na nim współpracować.
+Jeżeli potrzebujesz historii projektu, będziesz mógł to osiągnąć tak szybko, jak tylko możesz ściągnąć dana z serwera Subversion (co może chwilę zająć).

 <!-- If you read the previous section about using `git svn`, you can easily use those instructions to `git svn clone` a repository; then, stop using the Subversion server, push to a new Git server, and start using that.
 If you want the history, you can accomplish that as quickly as you can pull the data out of the Subversion server (which may take a while). -->

-Jednak, importowanie nie jest idealnym rozwiązaniem; a dlatego że może zająć tak długo, powinieneś zrobić to dobrze.
+Jednak, importowanie nie jest idealnym rozwiązaniem; a dlatego że zajmie to dużo czasu, powinieneś zrobić to raz a dobrze.
 Pierwszym problemem są informacje o autorze.
-W Subversion, każda osoba wgrywająca zmiany ma konto systemowe na serwerze który zapisuje zmiany.
+W Subversion, każda osoba wgrywająca zmiany posiada konto systemowe na serwerze który zapisuje zmiany.
 Przykłady w poprzedniej sekcji, pokazują użytkownika `schacon` w kilku miejscach, takich jak wynik komendy `blame` czy `git svn log`.
 Jeżeli chciałbyś zamienić je na dane zgodne z Gitem, musisz stworzyć mapowania z użytkownika Subversion na autora w Git.
 Stwórz plik `users.txt`, który ma przypisane adresy w ten sposób:

 <!-- However, the import isn’t perfect; and because it will take so long, you may as well do it right.
 The first problem is the author information.
 In Subversion, each person committing has a user on the system who is recorded in the commit information.
 The examples in the previous section show `schacon` in some places, such as the `blame` output and the `git svn log`.
 If you want to map this to better Git author data, you need a mapping from the Subversion users to the Git authors.
 Create a file called `users.txt` that has this mapping in a format like this: -->